needle-mirror/com.unity.xr.arfoundation/Documentation~/face-manager.md

 ![alt text](images/ar-face-manager.png "AR Face Manager")

-The plane manager will create `GameObject`s for each detected face in the environment.
+The face manager will create `GameObject`s for each detected face in the environment.
 The system only detects human faces.

 In some implementations, face tracking requires a different camera (e.g., front-facing vs rear-facing) and may be incompatible with other features, such as plane or image tracking.
 Consider disabling other AR managers which manage trackables.
 These include
 * [Plane Tracking](plane-manager.md)